glauberss2007/FINOPS-StudyCase-1/README.md

 Create it on Home > Related Resources > Start/Stop VM and then apply to resource group according to: https://docs.microsoft.com/en-us/azure/azure-functions/start-stop-vms/deploy

+The start-stop can also be applyed to clusters as you can see on https://docs.microsoft.com/pt-br/azure/aks/start-stop-cluster?tabs=azure-cli

+PS: It is also possible to use a current licence of your windows server during a VM deploy so no new license will be necessary.

+There also some discounts for Dev/Test projects and environment.
+More details can be founded at http://azure.microsoft.com/en-us/pricing/dev-test

 ### GCP

 ### OCI